HERA-Team/librarian/docs/Staging.md

-If your user account is set up with an installation of the Librarian client Python module and you have set up your `~/.hl_client.cfg` file, you can also launch a stage direcly from the command line.
+If your user account is set up with an installation of the Librarian client Python module and you have set up your `~/.hl_client.cfg` file, you can also launch a stage directly from the command line.

 An example command is: